Propane vs. Natural Gas vs. Heating Oil: Orange Home Heating Fuel Comparison

 Orange County Homeowner’s Guide to Selecting an Oil Company

-For Orange homes heating with fuel oil, selecting which of the 4 heating oil companies that serve Orange is an important decision.
+For Orange families heating with number two heating oil, selecting which of the 4 heating oil companies that serve Orange makes a big difference.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system select one of the 7 “full-service” oil companies that serve Orange.
-Full service companies such as Packard Fuels or Packard Fuels offer families annual contracts which consist of a combined package of both automatic oil delivery and boiler repair.
-With an automatic number two heating oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
+Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system choose one of the 7 “full-service” oil companies that serve Orange.
+Full service companies such as Packard Fuels or Packard Fuels offer households annual contracts which consist of a combined package of both automatic number two heating oil delivery and furnace repair.
+With an automatic heating oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
 The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-A few of the 2 Orange cash heating oil companies serving Orange include Vermont Fuel Efficiency and Packard Fuels LLC.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are looking to save money.
+With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order when you're running low.
+Examples of 2 Orange cash heating oil companies serving Orange include Vermont Fuel Efficiency and Packard Fuels LLC.

 Orange Oil Company By The Numbers: Fuel oil Companies Serving Orange: 4 companies .

-Average Number of Orange Households Served per Heating Oil company : 24956
+Average Number of Orange Homes Served per Heating Oil company : 24956

 Orange Heating Oil Delivery Overview

-99,824 families in Orange heat their homes with heating oil.
+99,824 residences in Orange heat their homes with heating oil.
 This makes oil delivery essential, especially when Orange temperatures drop as low as 12.6° F each winter.
-34.6% of Orange residences depend on heating oil delivery each winter.
+34.6% of Orange houses are reliant on fuel oil delivery each winter.

 17.2% of Orange County Households Rely On Heating Oil Delivery Each Winter